ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-document-ballerina-code.md

 ```
 E{{}}
 ```
-**NOTE:** Unlike in other attributes, `E` attribute does not follow a description as it is used as an indicator.
+**NOTE:** Unlike other attributes, `E` attribute does not follow a description as it is used as an indicator.

 ### Sample Usage